jazz-community/rtc-statushistory-presentation/README.md

 This plug-in is a good starting point to learn from if you want to build your own `Non-Attribute-based Presentation` for RTC, as there seems to be no other example on the web on how to do this up until now.

 ## Setup Instructions
+### Download
+Grab the latest release from our [Releases Page](https://github.com/jazz-community/rtc-statushistory-presentation/releases).

+If you are upgrading from Version 1.0.0, take notice that there was a breaking change in between.

 ### Installation & Deployment
 Deploy it into RTC just like any other update-site.
 Instructions on how to do this can be found e.g. [here](https://github.com/jazz-community/rtc-create-child-item-plugin#installation).